 Where to buy arepa flour?

-Harina P.A.N. is sold in Latino stores across the U.S. and in major grocery stores where it can be found at the international food isles.
+Harina P.A.N. is sold in Latino stores across the U.S. and major grocery stores where it can be found at the international food isles.
 More recently (January 2020), and to my happiness, I saw it at Costco in Miami!
 You can also buy it online.

 As a result of the increasing Venezuelan diaspora, Harina P.A.N. is also sold in Central and South American countries, as well as in most of Europe.